Options Trading in Australia 2024

 Call options

-Company X stocks currently trade at $100 per stock.
-That's expensive for you, but you believe the stock price will move higher and you can turn a profit.
+Let's say shares in Company X currently trade at $100 per stock but you believe the stock price will move higher.

-Instead of buying the stocks, you sell the options contract to another trader for a higher price than what you paid and pocket the difference between the premium you paid for the option and the price for which you sold it on the market.
+But instead of buying the stocks, you sell the options contract to another trader for a higher premium than what you paid and pocket the difference between the price you paid for the option and the price for which you sold it on the market.

 Put options